mafrarrix/devops-for-programmers-project-77/README.md

 ### *Destroying Infrastructure*

-To remove the created Droplet and associated resources, run the command:
+To remove the created  resources, run the command:

    ```make destroy```